RoboJackets/roboracing-software/README.md

 ## Organization

-Each folder in this repository is a ROS package.
+Most folders in this repository are ROS packages.

 **avc**: This package contains intelligence code for the [Sparkfun Autonomous Vehicle Challenge](http://avc.sparkfun.com).